 The HRPP is designed to demonstrate and document due diligence.
 In this context, due diligence involves taking all reasonable, practical steps to protect heritage resources which may be unearthed or discovered during the construction phase of the Project regardless of cultural affiliation.
-The objectives and direction of this document stem from the Project's Environmental Impact Statement (EIS), which included a recommendation for a Culture and Heritage Resources Protection Plan (CHRPP) to be instated during the construction phase of the Project.
-The EIS provided an outline for a CHRPP and included the following measures (Stantec 2020:9.227):
+The objectives and direction of this document stem from the Project EIS, which included a recommendation for a Culture and Heritage Resources Protection Plan (CHRPP) to be instated during the construction phase of the Project.
+The Project EIS provided an outline for a CHRPP and included the following measures (MI 2020):